 Life Before Extensive Travel…

-My thirst for knowledge led me to pursue an M.B.A in Business & Finance, after which I went to work for the Federal Government, and four years after graduating from Southwestern College, I was humbled to be inducted into the Business Hall of Fame.
+My thirst for knowledge led me to pursue an MBA in Business & Finance, after which I went to work for the Federal Government, and four years after graduating from Southwestern College, I was humbled to be inducted into the Business Hall of Fame.

 Life’s tragedies often strike when we least expect them.
 I met Dana, the love of my life who I called my sweet pea, during college, and we shared over two decades of marriage.
 However, fate had other plans, and I tragically lost both my beloved wife and my mother within a short span of time.
 These heartbreaking losses shook me to my core and prompted me to reevaluate my priorities.
 In the wake of these tragedies, I chose to take a strategic pause and reflect on the meaning of my life.
 I realized that these devastating events had, in a way, prepared me for the next great adventure awaiting me.
 With a brave resolve, I made the life-altering decision to leave my job, sell my possessions, and embrace a nomadic lifestyle.